lmiller1990/vue-testing-handbook/src/mocking-global-objects.md

 })
 ```

-Running this test with `yarn test:unit` throw huge stack trace.
-If you look through, you can see:
+Running this test with `yarn test:unit` throws a huge stack trace.
+If you look through the output carefully, you can see:

 ```
 [Vue warn]: Error in config.errorHandler: "TypeError: _vm.$t is not a function"